AAIC Abstract and Session Submission Guidelines

 Featured Research Sessions (FRS) debut and discuss innovative and impactful research findings, drawing together multiple studies that share a common focus.

 Perspectives Sessions provide both an expert review of recent advances and propose a road-map for the future, incorporating multiple viewpoints to stimulate original discussion and debate.
-Perspectives sessions should interest and engage the core audience of the field being discussed, and also offer an entryway for attendees from other fields.
+Perspectives Sessions should interest and engage the core audience of the field being discussed, and also offer an entryway for attendees from other fields.
+Perspectives Sessions can be invited by the Scientific Program Committee or submitted as an entire session.

 For both Featured Research and Perspectives Sessions, each chair and presenter may attend either in-person or virtually, with any combination of in-person and virtual attendance permitted.
 Unless the topic demands otherwise, the session should be diverse in terms of the demographics of presenters.